VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/content/victoriametrics/README.md

   or [high churn rate](https://docs.victoriametrics.com/victoriametrics/faq/#what-is-high-churn-rate) can be determined via [cardinality explorer](#cardinality-explorer) and via [/api/v1/status/tsdb](#tsdb-stats) endpoint.

-* New time series can be logged if `-logNewSeries` command-line flag is passed to VictoriaMetrics.
+* New time series can be logged if `-logNewSeries` command-line flag is passed to VictoriaMetrics or temporary enabled via `/internal/log_new_series` API call.
+  `/internal/log_new_series` API accepts query parameter `seconds`, with default value of `60`, which defines a duration for logging newly created series.

 * VictoriaMetrics limits the number of labels per each series, label name length and label value length via `-maxLabelsPerTimeseries`, `-maxLabelNameLen` and `-maxLabelValueLen` command-line flags respectively.